vaibhav-ramteke/mouse-hover/README.md

 This project automates mouse movement in a square pattern using Python.
 It can be used to prevent your computer from going idle or to simulate activity.

 > Want to appear "always available" on Teams, even when you're grabbing coffee?
-This project has your back—your boss will think you never left your desk!
+This project has your back.
+Your boss will think you never left your desk!

 ## Features